AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 ## Configure Workday connector {#configureworkdayconnector}

 **Prerequisite**: Request the Workday Administrator of your organization, to create an Integration System User (ISU) with the permissions as defined in the ISU_Permissions document.
 Download a copy from the link below.
-`<download_section>  <download text="Download a copy of integration system user (ISU) security." filereference="/content/dam/help/en/captivate-prime/integration-admin/feature-summary/connectors/jcr:content/main-pars/procedure_1659635486/proc_par/step_1/step_par/download_section/download-1/isu_permissions_v1.pdf"></download> </download_section>` To integrate Workday connector with&nbsp;Learning Manager, learn the process.
+[Download a copy of integration system user (ISU) security.](/content/dam/help/en/captivate-prime/integration-admin/feature-summary/connectors/jcr:content/main-pars/procedure_1659635486/proc_par/step_1/step_par/download_section/download-1/isu_permissions_v1.pdf) To integrate Workday connector with&nbsp;Learning Manager, learn the process.

 1. In Learning Manager home page, hover your mouse over the Workday tile.
 A menu appears.
-Click **[!UICONTROL uicontrol Connect]** item in the menu.
+Click **[!UICONTROL Connect]** item in the menu.

    ![](assets/workday-tile.png)